graphql-aspnet/graphql-aspnet.github.io/docs/quick/code-examples.md

 ```

 :::info Did You Notice?
-We used `Human` as an input argument and as the returned data object.
-GraphQL ASP.NET will automatically generate the appropriate graph types for `OBJECT` and `INPUT_OBJECT` and add them to your schema when needed.
+We used `Human` as an input argument **and** as the returned data object.
+The library will automatically generate the appropriate graph types for `INPUT_OBJECT` and `OBJECT`, respectively,  add them to your schema when needed.
 :::